 Figure 16: Gantt chart of the timing of the work packages.
-The main work packages W0-W7are shown in light blue.
-For the sub-WPs the contribution of the 3 nodes is coded, with the base colors blue (MPE), red (UNIGE) and yellow (TAU) showing sub-WPs to be executed by single nodes, and the corresponding additive color for collaborative sub-WPs (pink for MPE+UNIGE, green for MPE+TAU, and gray for MPE+UNIGE+TAU.
+The main work packages W0-W7 are shown in light blue.
+For the sub-WPs the contribution of the 3 nodes is coded, with the base colours blue (MPE), red (UNIGE) and yellow (TAU) showing sub-WPs to be executed by single nodes, and the corresponding additive colour for collaborative sub-WPs (pink for MPE+UNIGE, green for MPE+TAU, and grey for MPE+UNIGE+TAU.
 Since each node plans to fund 1 post-doc and 1 PhD student, the length of the bars does not reflect the exact number of man-months, but rather the duration over which the work should be executed (most obviously for WP0 and WP7, where a few man-months are distributed over the full duration of the project).
+At the bottom we show the various milestones (see Tab.
+3.2a), some just numbered for better legibility.